-Anne wrote: I’m still very grateful for the 2 weeks I spent with you.
+Anne wrote of a stay here in 2020 when we felt a bit like a corona oasis: I’m still very grateful for the 2 weeks I spent with you.
 It feels like my second home.
 Miss you and the beautiful ocean and nature.
 The good part is that I’m positive and loaded with energy.

 Where we are now

 We’ll keep you up to date with the current situation in Greece from the Spring.
 The ups and downs over through the winter feel a little irrelevant to the summer situation here.

 Currently you can travel to Greece with a passenger locator form.
 This should be filled in at the latest the day before your arrival to Greece.
 You need also to have a negative PCR-Covid test, or have proof of full vaccination, or proof of having had Covid in the previous 2-9 months to enter.

 Tavernas, restaurants and shops etc are open.
 From 8 November 2021 the Greeks are asking for vaccination proof or negative tests to enter closed retail spaces.
 Lateral flow tests can now be taken at any pharmacy in the country for a set 10 euro cost.

 Given everyone on your plane will have been vaccinated or had a negative test in the past days we have the feeling it’s safer than the supermarket traveling here at the moment!
 We have rapid tests available onsite should anyone feel at all unwell.

 Some guests in 2021 required negative tests to return home.
 Many countries such as the UK and Germany were OK with ‘rapid’ tests that cost 10 euro on Crete and can be drop in affairs on the return to the airport.
 PCR tests (50-70 euro) may be needed by some.
 Depending on the number of guests requiring tests, often we can arrange a local testing centre to do tests at the retreat and email results for those needing PCR tests as well as rapid ones.
 This will avoid an excursion to be tested, gaining beach time!